Enron Logo

 Created in 1985 through the merger of Houston Natural Gas and InterNorth, Enron quickly grew from a regional energy company to a global force in energy, commodities, and services.
 Unfortunately, the company’s unethical actions and accounting fraud led to its bankruptcy on December 2, 2001.

-With a history dating back to 1947, Houston Natural Gas was originally a modest player in the energy industry.
-In 1985, Houston Natural Gas merged with InterNorth to form the iconic Enron Corporation.
+Houston Natural Gas’s history dates back to 1947.
+It was originally a modest player in the energy industry.
+1985, Houston Natural Gas merged with InterNorth to form the iconic Enron Corporation.

 Under Kenneth Lay’s leadership, Enron embarked on a bold path of expansion and diversification.
 It ventured into trading in electricity, natural gas, communications, and even pulp and paper products, utilizing innovative financial instruments and trading strategies such as derivatives.